GoogleCloudPlatform/healthcare-api-token-generator/README.md

 ## License, usage and maintenance
 This project is being released under the Apache 2 license.
 Please see the LICENSE file in this repository for details.

-While the code in this project is functionally complete, it is intended primarily as a template for your own implementation.
+The code in this repository is intended primarily as a template for your own implementation.
 We strongly suggest that you review the code before deployment to ensure that it is suitable for your specific requirements.
+In particular:

+* Because traffic management requirements are very specific to the customer and use case, the Apigee proxies in this repository do not implement traffic management or threat detection policies.
+* Generally speaking, the code in this repository is oriented more toward server-side applications within a healthcare organization (although there's no reason that this code can't be used as a foundation for other use cases).
+For example, this code uses the OAuth 2 client credentials grant, which does not accept user identify parameters (userid and password) and is not appropriate for places where access is to be scoped to particular individuals (patients, providers, etc.).
+This code also does not provide for any sort of end user consent management; if such features are needed, you may want review Apigee's open-source Health APIx solution (https://github.com/apigee/flame).

 PLEASE NOTE: THIS IS NOT AN OFFICIALLY SUPPORTED GOOGLE PRODUCT.